google/pprof/fuzz/README.md

 For more details on the usage, see github.com/dvyukov/go-fuzz/

-# Adding to corpus
+# About the to corpus

+Right now, fuzz/corpus contains the corpus initially given to the fuzzer

+If using the above commands, fuzz/corpus will be used to generate the initial corpus during fuzz testing.

-One can add profiles into the corpus by placing these files in the corpus directory (pprof/fuzz/corpus) prior to calling go-fuzz-build.
+One can add profiles into the corpus by placing these files in the corpus directory (fuzz/corpus) prior to calling go-fuzz-build.